alpnak/Signal_Processing_MATLAB/README.md

 ### Q3 — Channel Averages, Mean Subtraction, and Image Inversion

-**a)** The average color (R, G, B) value across all pixels of the color image was found.
+**a)** The average color (R, G, B) value across all pixels of the color image was found as (142.19281, 92.62333, 86.77158).

 **b)** These average values were subtracted from every pixel, and the new image was displayed as a figure.

 ![Recolored lion image-3](aslan4.png)

-**c)** The inverse of the image — the color values that complement the original values to 255 (i.e. 255 minus each pixel value) — was computed and displayed as a figure.
+**c)** The inverse of the image, the color values that complement the original values to 255 (255 minus each pixel value), was computed and displayed as a figure.

 ![Recolored lion image-4](aslan5.png)